KGSatheeshKumar/NearMe/README.md

 ## Date:
 07/04/2024
 ## AIM
-To develop a website to display details about the places around my house.
+To develop a website to display details about the few temples around tamil nadu.

 ## DESIGN STEPS